 In 2020, the Bank's Internal Audit completed the third annual audit of the Centre.
 The audit provides assurance to the Centre's Board of Directors in relation to the adequacy of the existing governance, risk management and internal control framework.
 Furthermore, in 2020, within the framework of the Wall Gallery Project a new piece of art titled "Golden Dragons" by Constantinos Hadjidemetri was exhibited on the surrounding walls of the Bank of Cyprus Oncology Centre.
-The Wall Gallery Project was initiated in 2018 in collaboration with the NGO Alterative Brains Rule and refers to a giant display outside the window of patients and employees.
-This display hosts photographs or illustrations by a different artist every year, aiming to boost the morale of both patients and employees.
+The Wall Gallery Project was initiated in 2018 in collaboration with the NGO Alterative Brains outside the window of patients by a different artist every year, patients and employees.